 Build an understanding of the impact of technological change; share research and insights Develop smarter ways to store, model and structure data Futureproof organisations for meeting challenges and opportunities

-In both 2016 and 2017 we were selected to take part in the Scottish Government’s CivTech programme.
+In 2016, 2017 and 2020 we were selected to take part in the Scottish Government’s CivTech programme.
+CivTech is an award-winning innovation programme which allows innovative SMEs to solve public sector challenges.

 The Wallscope team meeting Kate Forbes MSP, Cabinet Secretary for Finance at the CivTech® studio.
 Photo by Joe Tree